0xAmaan/ai-video-gen-pipeline/README.md

 - MediaBunny lives entirely in the demux worker to keep the main thread responsive.
 Reuse `mediaBunnyManager` rather than touching the worker directly.
 - The editor state, media catalog, and undo/redo stacks are persisted to Convex for cloud sync and undo/redo functionality.
-- The export pipeline currently writes a placeholder blob via the encode worker.
-A full WebCodecs muxer implementation is planned.
+- The export pipeline now renders real frames/audio from timeline assets and muxes to MP4 inside `lib/editor/workers/encode-worker.ts`.
+For smooth 4K editing, include a low-res proxy per asset (`proxyUrl`/`proxyR2Key`); export still reads from the original (`r2Key`/`sourceUrl`/`url`).